 - -Eyeball Ornaments

-You can leave as much or a little geo mesh in between the twist ties as you like.
+You can leave as much or a little geo mesh between the twist ties as you like.

 Keep going around the wreath form until you’ve covered the entire top row, then move on and cover the bottom row.
+The larger the space you leave between attachment points the “floofier” your wreath will be.

 Now you’ve got your wreath form, you can embellish it as you like.